MTT1804/HandSignAI/README.md

 This application enables you to:

-* Collect hand image data and 21 landmark coordinates
+* Collect hand image data and hand-landmark coordinates (up to 4 hands, 21 points each)
 * Train a neural network model on that data
 * Perform real-time hand-gesture (letter) detection
-* “Sign” text from a provided text file in a guided exercise mode
+* Practice “signing” text from a provided text file in a guided exercise mode

 ## Prerequisites